AlexsLemonade/refinebio-processor-documentation/salmon.md

 - creates the test experiment
 - creates sample1 and og_file_1, associates the two, and adds the sample to the experiemnt
 - creates sample2 and og_file_2, associates the two, and adds the sample to the experiemnt
 - calls `salmon._prepare_files()`, passing in og_file_1
 - calls `check_salmon_quant` to run salmon quant and tximport
     - asserts quant output file is made
     - asserts quant output file strongly correlates to reference file
-    - the files are strongly correlated if both columns #3 and #4 (zero-indexed) of the two files have a spearman correlation >= 0.99.
+    - the files are strongly correlated if both columns #3 and #4 (zero-indexed; TPM and NumReads) of the two files have a spearman correlation >= 0.99.
-- asserts that the experiment is not ready for tximport yet - salmon qunat still needs to be run on sample2
+- asserts that the experiment is not ready for tximport yet - salmon quant still needs to be run on sample2
 - asserts that there are no tximport outputs yet
 - calls `salmon._prepare_files()`, passing in og_file_2
 - cleans up tximport data from previous runs if it exists
 - calls `check_salmon_quant` to run salmon quant and tximport
     - asserts quant output file is made
     - asserts quant output file strongly correlates to reference file
-    - the files are strongly correlated if both columns #3 and #4 (zero-indexed) of the two files have a spearman correlation >= 0.99.
+    - the files are strongly correlated if both columns #3 and #4 (zero-indexed; TPM and NumReads) of the two files have a spearman correlation >= 0.99.
     - at this point tximport should be run
 - asserts that the rds file (tximport output file) has been made
 - runs test_tximport.R to verify the output file
 - assert that two output files were created
-- assert that the two outut files exist
+- assert that the two output files exist

 ### `test_get_tximport_inputs`

-Tests that tximport only considers RNA-Seq samples from GEO
+Tests that tximport only considers RNA-Seq samples from SRA and ignores samples form GEO

 test steps:
 - creates a test experiment